spectrocloud/librarium/docs/docs-content/clusters/edge/edge-configuration/installer-reference.md

 ## Cloud Init Stages

-Cloud init stages allow you to specify
+Cloud init stages allow you to automates the initialization of your Edge hosts during various stages of the system boot process.
+For more information, refer to [Cloud-init Stages](./cloud-init.md).

 | Parameter                     | Description                                                                                                                                           | Default |
 | ----------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- | ------- |